Hemp: Japan

 In Japan, hemp was historically used as paper and a fiber crop.
 There is archaeological evidence cannabis was used for clothing and the seeds were eaten in Japan back to the Jōmon period (10,000 to 300 BC).
-Many Kimono designs portray hemp, or asa (麻), as a beautiful plant.
+Many kimono designs portray hemp, or asa (麻), as a beautiful plant.
 In 1948, marijuana was restricted as a narcotic drug.
 The ban on marijuana imposed by the United States authorities was alien to Japanese culture, as the drug had never been widely used in Japan before.
 Though these laws against marijuana are some of the world's strictest, allowing five years imprisonment for possession of the drug, they exempt hemp growers, whose crop is used to make robes for Buddhist monks and loincloths for Sumo wrestlers.
 Because marijuana use in Japan has doubled in the past decade, these exemptions have recently been called into question.

 Portugal

 The cultivation of hemp in Portuguese lands began around the fourteenth century.
 The raw material was used for the preparation of rope and plugs for the Portuguese ships.
-Portugal also utilized its colonies to support its hemp supply, including in certain parts of Brazil.
+Portugal also used its colonies to support its hemp supply, including in certain parts of Brazil.

 In order to recover the ailing Portuguese naval fleet after the Restoration of Independence in 1640, King John IV put a renewed emphasis on the growing of hemp.
 He ordered the creation of the Royal Linen and Hemp Factory in the town of Torre de Moncorvo to increase production and support the effort.

 In 1971, the cultivation of hemp became illegal, and the production was substantially reduced.
 Because of EU regulations 1308–70, 619/71 and 1164–89, this law was revoked (for some certified seed varieties).